Decimal to Fraction Calculator

 • Correct: 0.333... = 1/3, Incorrect: 0.33 = 33/100 (rounded, not exact)

-Mathematical Derivation and Examples
+Mathematical Derivation and Advanced Examples

 • The mathematical foundation of decimal to fraction conversion

-• Step-by-step conversion algorithms
+• Step-by-step conversion algorithms for complex cases

-• Understanding place value in conversions
+• Understanding place value systems in number conversion

-The mathematical foundation for converting decimals to fractions is based on the place value system and the concept that every decimal can be expressed as a fraction with a power of 10 in the denominator.
+The mathematical foundation for converting decimals to fractions is based on the place value system and the concept that every terminating decimal can be expressed as a fraction with a power of 10 in the denominator.

-Basic Conversion Algorithm:
+Basic Conversion Algorithm

-1. Count the number of decimal places (n)
+1. Count the number of decimal places (n) in the decimal number

 2. Write the decimal number without the decimal point as the numerator

-3. Write 10^n as the denominator
+3. Write 10^n (10 raised to the power of n) as the denominator

-Example: Converting 0.625
+Detailed Example: Converting 0.625

-Mathematical Examples
+Mathematical Conversion Examples

 • 0.4 = 4/10 = 2/5 (GCD of 4 and 10 is 2)